tranngochoang/dna-val/README.md

-# Documentation for molecularDNA example
+# dna-val for Geant4-DNA examples

-The documentation here is built using Jekyll, which allows to build https://github.com/tranngochoang/tranngochoang.github.io/dna-val/ using markdown.
+The documentation here is built using Jekyll, which allows to build https://github.com/tranngochoang/dna-val using markdown.